Thailand’s Authentic Muay Thai Training Experience

 What should I bring?

-Workout clothes, water bottle, and if possible, your own gloves and wraps.
+Workout clothes, water bottles, and if possible, personal gloves and wraps.

 Can I just watch first?

 Yes.
-And it’s highly recommended!
-Watching live Muay Thai fights is one of the best ways to understand the sport.
-For tips, check out our Top 5 Tips for a Memorable Muay Thai Night Out in Phuket.
+Highly recommended!
+Watching live Muay Thai fights represents one of the best ways to understand the sport.
+For tips, explore Top 5 Tips for a Memorable Muay Thai Night Out in Phuket.

 How much does it cost?